spectrocloud/librarium/content/docs/04-clusters/02-data-center/02-openstack.md

 4. Provide an OpenStack Cloud account and placement information.

    * **Cloud Account** - Select the desired cloud account.
 OpenStack cloud accounts with credentials need to be preconfigured in project settings.
-An account is auto-created as part of the cloud gateway setup and is available for provisioning of tenant clusters if permitted by the administrator.
+An account is auto-created as part of the PCG setup and is available for provisioning of tenant clusters if permitted by the administrator.
         * Domain
         * Region
         * Project